MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.219-8.md

 Utilization of Small Business Concerns (OCT 2022)

-(a) *Definitions.* As used in this contract -
+(a) *Definitions.* As used in this contract—

 *HUBZone small business concern* means a small business concern that meets the requirements described in 13 CFR 126.200, certified by the Small Business Administration (SBA) and designated by SBA as a HUBZone small business concern in the Dynamic Small Business Search (DSBS) and SAM.

-*Service-disabled veteran-owned small business concern* -
+*Service-disabled veteran-owned small business concern*—

-(1) Means a small business concern -
+(1) Means a small business concern—

 (i) Not less than 51 percent of which is owned by one or more service-disabled veterans or, in the case of any publicly owned business, not less than 51 percent of the stock of which is owned by one or more service-disabled veterans; and